 If you have an LLC for example, you shouldn’t be signing your contracts “Amanda Smith.”
 You should sign instead as “Amanda Smith (on behalf of Amanda Smith LLC)” or whatever your entity’s legal name is.

-One of the things my Fearlessly Legal™ students mention the most is how they didn’t realize, before taking the course, that they were exposing themselves personally everyday.
+One of the things my Ultimate Bundle™ members mention the most is how they didn’t realize, before getting the Bundle, that they were exposing themselves personally everyday.

 When Do I Send My Contract and Invoice?